 Demand forecasting is a form of reductive analysis.
 Meaning, your aim is to draw conclusions from the limited data available to you.
 Don’t expect total confidence in your predictions, but they are a meaningful data point.

-4. Adjust for Success
+4. Adjust for success

 Now it's time to adjust budgeting and operations to improve your business performance.

-Say you found that demand for yellow card is declining.
+Say you found that demand for the yellow card is declining.
 You'll halt ordering until sales pick up.
 If you’ve set your reorder point correctly, you’ll get notified when stock should be replenished.
 Or perhaps you notice that sales are seasonal, so you remind yourself to repurchase only at a certain time of year.
 This way, you have more capital and storage space at your disposal.

 This cycle of 'gather, analyze, predict' is done in periods: monthly, quarterly, yearly.
 The more often you predict and adjust, the more likely you are to be making well-informed decisions.